 Kimberley Connection Women’s Gathering

 You are invited into the heart of the Kimberley, to sit with local elders and embark on a journey of remembering.
-It will be held from the 22nd-27th July 2019.

 It looks like…

 Hearing stories from indigenous elders and learning their spiritual connection to the land

 Sitting in circle as women to share our stories and learn from each other

 Being supported by a tribe of women (each other)

 This deep immersion in nature supports you back to your natural state of being – coming home to self and remembering your belonging to the natural world as a woman.

 We will be a small group of 8-12 women

 Women are chosen through the application process for their willingness for deep listening ~ listening compassionately to others

 You have two options for accomodation: